Hamza-Salman/Pokemon_Companion/README.md

 - **Battle Helper** — Given an opponent Pokemon, the app analyzes your teams and highlights which Pokemon are strong / neutral / weak against that opponent.
 - **Caching System** — Pokemon data is cached locally (JSON + SQLite) to avoid repeated API calls and improve performance.
 - **Responsive Design** — Uses Bootstrap to adapt to different screen sizes (mobile → desktop).

 ---

-## Demo / Screenshots

-*If you have screenshots or a deployed version, add them here (GIFs or images help a lot).*

----